 If you want to create a sense of depth, then you’re going to need to have a narrow aperture.
 This allows less light into the camera and will pose other problems for you.
 This results in longer exposures and a high ISO.

 2. Pay Attention to the Depth of Field

 DoF is vital to completing an excellent light graffiti photo.
 If the picture is out of focus, then it’s going to stand out like a sore thumb (for all the wrong reasons).

 Check out the photo below, it’s a cool photo, but it’s out of focus.
 Focusing in low light is quite hard, so I recommend two options.

 One, you can use manual focus.
 Two, you can shine a light on where you’re going to focus and use automatic mode.
 Then switch to manual focus so that it doesn’t adjust when you go to take the photo.

 When it’s a small and simple light source, the focal point not so obvious.
 But as you are getting more creative, you can start to tell.

 As you would all know by now, to produce a deeper depth of field you’re going to have to narrow your aperture when painting with light.
 This, in turn, will provide your camera with less light for your exposure, so bear that in mind.
 We recommend using an f/8 or higher f-number.

 3. Choose a Light Source

 My advice is: go crazy with this!
 I’ve used sparklers, torches, flashlights, fire, LED’s, even my phone.
 If it makes a light, then you can use it, and why not?
 I haven’t tried glow sticks yet, but they are perfect tools for creative light photography.
-They stay bright for ages, come in a variety of colours, are quite cheap too.
+They stay bright for ages, come in a variety of colors, are quite cheap too.